vercel-community/rust/CONTRIBUTING.md

 > Majority taken from Sindre Sorhus' [.github](https://github.com/sindresorhus/.github) repo

-Be nice and respect the maintainers' time. ❤️
+Be nice and respect the maintainers' time. ❤️ Be sure to read our [Code of Conduct](CODE_OF_CONDUCT.md) if you are new to this project.

 Please read this whole thing.
 Most of this applies to any repo on GitHub. 🙏